IN LOVING MEMORY OF ALL THOSE WHO HAVE LOST THEIR LIFE TO CANCER AND HEART-RELATED ISSUES.

 The British Heart Foundation (BHF) is the nation’s heart charity, funding vital research discoveries to beat heartbreak forever.

-We’re leading the fight to prevent more people developing heart and circulatory disease, including stroke, vascular dementia and risk factors like diabetes; and helping more people survive a cardiac arrest or heart attack.
+We’re leading the fight to prevent more people from developing heart and circulatory disease, including stroke, vascular dementia and risk factors like diabetes; and helping more people survive a cardiac arrest or heart attack.

 Heart and circulatory disease is Britain’s biggest killer, affecting over 7 million people; sadly that’s more than double the number living with cancer and dementia combined.
 Research has given us machines that can restart hearts, the ability to fix arteries in tiny babies, devices to correct heartbeats, the power to give someone a heart they weren’t born with, and so much more.